AlvieTheGreat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 5 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line. task 6 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line.You are not allowed to use any variable of type char.You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) task 7 - This program that prints the lowercase alphabet in reverse, followed by a new line.
+task 5 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line. task 6 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line.You are not allowed to use any variable of type char.You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) task 7 - This program that prints the lowercase alphabet in reverse, followed by a new line. task 8 - This program that prints all the numbers of base 16 in lowercase, followed by a new line. task 9 - This  program that prints all possible combinations of single-digit numbers.Numbers must be separated by ,, followed by a space.Numbers should be printed in ascending order.